what is accreditation

 Ana Martins

-Ana Martins is an Associate Professor in the Graduate School of Business & Leadership.
+Ana Martins is an Full Professor at the The American University of Iraq – Baghdad (AUIB).
 Her scholarly and academic experience includes working with and teaching in universities with diverse cultures and countries, including the UK, China, Germany, Portugal, the Middle East, and currently South Africa.
 She is an Integrated Member of CIP – Centre for Research in Psychology at Autonomous University of Lisbon (UAL) CIP – Centro de Investigação em Psicologia, Lisbon, Portugal.

 Robert Ebo Hinson